-The “Word could not create the work file.
-Check the temp environment variable” error occurs when the user is saving, opening, or previewing a Word document.
-This indicates that the temp environment variable was either wrongly added or was not present all along.
+The error message “Word could not create the work file.
+Check the temp environment variable,” occurs when a user is saving, opening, or previewing a Word document.
+This indicates that the temp environment variable was either added incorrectly or not present from the beginning.

 The main cause of this error message is corrupted or incorrectly located temporary internet files.
-If this is the case, then MS Word will not be able to process them, and hence your documents won’t get saved or opened.
+If this is the case, then MS Word will not be able to process them, and hence your documents will not be saved or opened.

-To solve this issue, firstly, you can easily change the location of the temp internet files to C:\Users\(Your Username)\AppData\Local\Microsoft\Windows\INetCache.
+To solve this issue, first, you can easily change the location of the temporary internet files to C:\Users\(Your Username)\AppData\Local\Microsoft\Windows\INetCache.
 Replace (Your Username) with the one you have on your PC.

 Secondly, users can repair corrupt files by running the SFC and CHKDSK scans.

-This also happens when a user installs 64-bit Office and then uninstalls it to install the 32-bit version.
-Therefore, it’s recommended to keep 64-bit MS Office on 64-bit Windows.
+This also occurs when a user installs 64-bit Office and then uninstalls it to install the 32-bit version.
+Therefore, it is recommended to keep 64-bit MS Office on 64-bit Windows.

 That being said, there are a total of 8 fixes for this problem, and all of them guarantee the complete elimination of this error.

-The SFC command will do a thorough scan of your PC and look for any corrupt or faulty files to repair or replace them.
-This process will be automatic, so the users just have to execute the command.
+The SFC command will conduct a thorough scan of your PC, searching for any corrupt or faulty files to repair or replace them.
+This process occurs automatically, so users simply need to execute the command.

-Similarly, the CHKDSK (Check Disk) command will scan your SSDs and hard drives to prepare them for better performance.
-It will basically repair the bad sectors on the hard disks that could be the reason for the “Word could not create the work file” error.
+Similarly, the CHKDSK (Check Disk) command will scan your SSDs and hard drives to enhance their performance.
+Essentially, it will repair the bad sectors on the hard disks that might be causing the “Word could not create the work file” error.

 - Type CMD in the Windows search bar.